spacemanidol/MSMARCO/ConversationalSearch/README.md

 ## Corpus Generation
 To generate our projection corpus, we took the 1,010,916 MSMARCO queries and generated the query vectors for each unique queries.
 Once we had these embedding spaces, we build an Approximate Nearest Neighbor Index using [ANNOY](https://github.com/spotify/annoy).
-Next, we sampled our Bing usage log from 2018-06-01 to 2018-11-30 to find a sample of sessions that that had more than 1 query, shared a query that had a query embedding simialir to a MSMARCO query, and were likely to be conversational in nature.
+Next, we sampled our Bing usage log from 2018-06-01 to 2018-11-30 to find a sample of sessions that that had more than 1 query, shared a query that had a query embedding similar to a MSMARCO query, and were likely to be conversational in nature.
 Next we remove all navigation, bot, junk, and adult sessions.
 Once we did this, we now had 45,040,730 unique user sessions of 344,147 unique queries.
 The average session was 2.6 queries long and the longest session was 160 queries.
 Just like we did for our public queries, we generated embedding for each unique query.
 Finally, in order to merge the two, for each unique session we perform a nearest neighbor search given the real queries query vector in the MSMARCO ANN Index.
 This allows us to join the public queries to the private sessions generating an artificial user session grounded in true user behavior.

 An example of these search sessions is below.
 ```